SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 # Lesson Introduction

-[slide]
+[slide hideTitle]
 # Lesson Contents

-## In this lesson you will learn:
+## In this lesson we will learn:

 **1. Event Loop**

-- What is an event loop
+- What an event loop is
-- How does the event loop work
+- How the "Event" loop works

 **2. Event Types**

-- What are some of the event types in JavaScript
+- The different types of Events in "JavaScript"
-- How to use them
+- How we can use them

 **3. Event Object Properties and Methods**

-- What is an event object
+- What an "Event" object is
-- The properties of event objects
+- Properties that are common to all еvents

 **4. Handling Events**